St. Ann's Academy (Kamloops)

-St. Ann's Academy is a Catholic school, under the administration of CISKD (Catholic Independent Schools of Kamloops Diocese) school board.
+St. Ann's Academy is a Catholic school, under the administration of the CISKD (Catholic Independent Schools of Kamloops Diocese) school board.

 The school is co-educational, offering academic, fine arts, and business programs, as well as athletic, performing arts, and other extracurricular programs, for students from grades K to 12.

 History

 St. Ann's Academy was founded in 1880 by the Sisters of St. Ann.
 The present site was selected and purchased by the Sisters in 1910.